picons/picons/.github/ISSUE_TEMPLATE/add-picons-request.md

 ---
-name: Add picons request
+name: Update request
-about: This template helps you make a proper request to add picons
+about: This template helps you make a proper request to update logos or *.index entries
-title: "A description of what you'd like to add"
+title: A description of what you are updating by this request
 labels: update
 assignees: ''